Vintagemotors/Rhythia-Patched/README.md

 Nightly Next Gen repo: https://github.com/Rhythia/Rhythia (Godot 4)

+# Credits
+kermeet and Frezby helping with my stupid questions kermeet and kiwie doing 99.99% of the work

 # Development <a href="dev-title" id="dev"/>
 After cloning the repository download the Discord Game SDK and put the following files into addons/discord_game_sdk:
 - `discord_game_sdk.dll`